ryanavri/gaia-fauna-report/README.md

 # Data Validation and Fauna Survey Report Generator App

 This repository contains the source code and documentation for the Data Validation and Fauna Survey Report Generator App.
-This app is designed to assist surveyors in GAIA, generating comprehensive reports based on collected data.
+The app is designed to assist surveyors in GAIA by generating comprehensive reports based on collected data.
+In this context, the fauna survey focuses on amphibians, birds, mammals, and reptiles, and it is based on transect or plot survey methods and their corresponding tools.
+Please note that survey methods involving camera traps and voice recorders are not compatible with this app.

 ## Table of Contents